iamkzntsv/face-alignment-cnn/README.md

 ## Experimental Results

 To evaluate our models, we compare their performance on validation data.
 We can see that as the number of epochs increases, the validation accuracy increases and the loss decreases accordingly for all three models.
-It can be seen that Inception model with trainable weights achieves the highest accuracy $acc_{inc\text{\underline{ }}tr} \approx 0.92$ and the lowest loss $loss_{inc\text{\underline{ }}tr} \approx 1.25$.
+It can be seen that Inception model with trainable weights achieves the highest accuracy and the lowest loss.

 ![My Image](figures/conv_vs_pretrained.png)